-Dr Norbert Bensel (Chairman) (born in 1947) has been a member of the Supervisory Board of ecotel communication ag since July 2010 and took on the role of Chairman with effect from 1 May 2014.
+Dr Norbert Bensel (Deputy Chairman) (born in 1947) has been a member of the Supervisory Board of ecotel communication ag since July 2010 and has been its Deputy Chairman since September 2022.
 Dr Norbert Bensel is an independent business consultant.
 After completing his doctorate in chemistry, Dr Norbert Bensel worked in various roles in HR development and executive support at major German corporations and later became a member of the Management Board of debis AG.
 He then moved to Deutsche Bahn AG as Chief Human Resources Officer and most recently worked as a Management Board member at DB Mobility Logistics AG (DB Schenker) with responsibility for the areas of transport and logistics.